Liver Cancer

 • Class C: severe liver damage

-To determine the overall stage of the cancer, your doctor will combine the results from the three factors and classify the cancer into one of five stages from Stage 0 through Stage D. Following are more details about each BCLC stage.
+Your doctor will combine the results from the three factors and classify the cancer into one of five BCLC stages from Stage 0 through Stage D. Stage 0 is very early-stage while Stage D is end-stage disease.

 Stage 0 (very early stage): The tumor is less than 2 cm.
 The ECOG Performance Status is 0, meaning you are as active as before diagnosis.
 The Child-Pugh score is A, meaning the liver is working normally.